pheuter/www.markfayngersh.com/src/routes/posts/(posts)/the-human-problem/+page.md

 ## A Primer

-While AI alignment is a budding field of research, we can trace philosophical debate about living the good life back to ancient civilizations from thousands of years ago with thinkers who had a profound influence on the development of ethics and values as we understand them today.
+While AI alignment is a budding field of research, we can trace philosophical debate about living the good life back thousands of years to ancient civilizations and thinkers who had a profound influence on the development of ethics and values as we understand them today.

 Socrates was one of the earliest Western philosophers to grapple with these questions.
 He proposed that virtue is the highest form of good and that the virtuous person is the happiest, as virtue brings harmony of the soul.
 He didn't leave behind any writings of his own, but through Plato's dialogues, we learn about his teachings and the Socratic method of inquiry.